-The scientific question that has focused the research in the lab for many years has been ‘how do immune systems function in marine invertebrates?’ and is centered the innate immune system of invertebrates and focused on the purple sea urchin, Strongylocentrotus purpuratus.
-Annotation of the sea urchin genome and the identification of gene models encoding proteins that function in immunity has demonstrated that innate immune system of this long-lived invertebrate is complex and sophisticated.
+The scientific question that has focused the research in the lab for many years has been ‘how do immune systems function in marine invertebrates?’ and is centered the innate immune system of the purple sea urchin, Strongylocentrotus purpuratus.
+Annotation of the sea urchin genome and the identification of genes encoding proteins that function in immunity demonstrated that innate immune system of this long-lived invertebrate is complex, robust, and sophisticated.
 Many of the immune response genes are expressed in the immune cells, or coelomocytes, that become activated in response to infection or injury.
-EST analysis has identified a number of genes that are upregulated in activated coelomocytes in response to lipopolysaccharide (LPS), other pathogen associated molecular patterns, and heat killed Vibrio diazotrophicus (a marine bacterium).
-These include homologues of the complement cascade, a number of lectins, a Tie receptor homologue (a putative growth factor receptor), antimicrobial peptides called SpStrongelocins, and a set of unique genes that are members of the SpTransformer (SpTrf; formerly Sp185/333) gene family that are only found in sea urchins.
+A number of immune genes are upregulated in activated coelomocytes in response to lipopolysaccharide (LPS), other pathogen associated molecular patterns, and heat-killed Vibrio diazotrophicus (a marine bacterium).
+These genes encode homologues of the complement cascade, lectins, a Tie receptor homologue (a putative growth factor receptor), antimicrobial peptides called SpStrongelocins, and a set of unique genes that are members of the SpTransformer (SpTrf; formerly Sp185/333) gene family that are only found in sea urchins.

-The Sp185/333 genes are strongly upregulated in response to immune challenge and were identified by suppression subtractive hybridization.
-BLAST analysis of the resulting ESTs matched to two submissions in GenBank called DD185 and EST333.
-We combined the numbers for a non-descript name because the deduced amino acid sequences do not have conserved domains and do not show matches to known proteins.
-The messages are unusual because optimal alignments require the insertion of large gaps that define 25 blocks of sequence called elements.
-The high level of sequence diversity among the messages is primarily based on the presence and/or absence of elements that generate recognizable element patterns, in addition to small indels and SNPs.
-Curiously, about half of the messages encode proteins with early stop codons from SNPs and frameshifts that are not present in the genes.
+The SpTrf genes are strongly upregulated in response to immune challenge.
+Sequences of the mRNAs and genes are unusual because optimal alignments require the insertion of large gaps that define 25-27 blocks of similar sequence called elements.
+The high level of sequence diversity among the messages and genes is primarily based on the presence and/or absence of elements that generate mosaics of recognizable element patterns, in addition to small indels and single nucleotide polymorphisms (SNPs).
+About half of the messages encode proteins with early stop codons resulting from SNPs and frameshifts that are not present in the genes.
 This suggests that the messages are edited, primarily prior to immune challenge when truncated proteins are produced, in which there is a preponderance of C to U substitutions in genes compared to messages.
 These results indicate that editing, perhaps by a cytidine deaminase, broadens the sequence diversity of the proteins.

-Immune gene sequence diversity in metazoans is a consequence of the arms race between a host and its pathogens, and is directly related to the ecological niche in which it lives.
+The sequence diversity of immune gene families in metazoans is a consequence of the arms race between a host and its pathogens, and is directly related to the ecological niche in which it lives.
 The array of pathogens in contact with the host, including what the host eats and its mucosal microflora shapes the immune response and the genes that function within it over evolutionary time.
 Different hosts appear to have quite different means to diversify the proteins that function in pathogen detection and immune defense.
 Rearrangement of the immunoglobulin class of genes in higher vertebrates is a classic example of how protein sequences of antibodies and T cell receptors are diversified.
 The assembly of the variable lymphocyte receptors in cyclostomes is another example.
-The notion of genomic instability for a region that harbors immune genes such as the Sp185/333 genes is an intriguing idea for generating immune gene sequence diversity in animals that lack the molecular capabilities for gene rearrangement or assembly.
+However, the notion of genomic instability in a region that harbors immune genes such as the SpTrf genes is an intriguing idea for generating immune gene sequence diversity in animals that lack the molecular capabilities for gene rearrangement or assembly.
 There are a wide variety of how immune systems function to protect hosts from the diversity and variability of pathogens, and the sea urchin SpTrf gene family is one variation on this theme.

 B.A., Drake University, 1974